-2.png?width=900&height=525&name=TR%20blog%20images%20(2)-2.png)

 Everything you need to know about obtaining Federal Transfer Certificates

-In the USA, a Federal Transfer Certificate is required to deal with assets that were owned by non-US citizens/residents and worth over $60,000 at the date of death.
-This includes selling or transferring shareholdings and closing bank accounts.
-This blog covers the need-to-knows about the process of obtaining a Federal Transfer Certificate, including when it’s required, how to obtain a certificate, and the essential documentation for a successful submission.
+This blog covers the key facts about the process of obtaining a Federal Transfer Certificate, including when it’s required, how to obtain a certificate, and the essential documentation for a successful submission.

 What is a Federal Transfer Certificate?